-In order to support these assumptions, it is possible to notice that in the patients graphs (Figure 4D) these FcRIIa and FcRIIIa polymorphisms were positively related to the serum profile parameters, which are biomarkers of the loss of redox-immune homeostasis.
-In fact, in the male group (Figure 4D), H/H is related to a combined increase in TGFβ, IL4 and IL10 (expansion of Th9 cells, Figure 1) and R/R and V/F are related to an increase in RTrx1 (redox unbalance).
+In order to support these assumptions, it is possible to notice in the patients graphs (Figure 4D) that these FcRIIa and FcRIIIa polymorphisms were positively related to the serum profile parameters, which are biomarkers of the loss of redox-immune homeostasis.
+In fact, in the male group (Figure 4D), H/H is related to a combined increase in TGFβ, IL4 and IL10 (expansion of Th9 cells, Figure 1), and R/R and V/F are related to an increase in RTrx1 (redox unbalance).
 Furthermore, in the female group (Figure 4F), H/R is related to a combined increase in TGFβ, IL6 and IL10 (expansion of Th17 cells, Figure 1).
 On the other hand, R/R and F/F are related to an increase in Trx1 (redox unbalance).

 aKIRs polymorphisms

-In Supplement Figures 1 and 2, the KIR gene-content genotypes in healthy, adenoma subjects and patients are showed.
+In Supplement Figures 1 and 2, the KIR gene-content genotypes in healthy, adenoma subjects and patients are shown.
 Table 4 shows the levels of the phenotypic antigen expression.
-We evaluated if the number of aKIRs and iKIRs could be prognostic for the disease stage progression.
+We evaluated if the number of aKIRs and iKIRs could be prognostic for disease stage progression.
 This was done by evaluating their correlations in the network.
 Our results show that (Figure 6A) aKIR = 0 and aKIR = 2 are the most significant biomarkers in relation to the disease stage progression.
 The number of iKIR receptors seems, instead, to be irrelevant in this correlation.
-Furthermore, aKIR = 2 is more closely related to the disease progression than aKIR = 0 and could be considered as the principal biomarker of sCD30 increase.
-Instead aKIR = 0 is the biomarker of IL6, sIL2R, TGFβ and Trx1 increase.
+Furthermore, aKIR = 2 is more closely related to disease progression than aKIR = 0 and could be considered as the principal biomarker of sCD30 increase.
+Instead, aKIR = 0 is the biomarker of IL6, sIL2R, TGFβ and Trx1 increase.

-According to these results we established that the “aKIR > 2” and “aKIR < 3” parameters could respectively be the limits of non-risk and risk of disease and we used them as elements of stratification to evaluate the significance of our parameters as prognostic biomarkers of disease risk.
+According to these results we established that the “aKIR > 2” and “aKIR < 3” parameters could, respectively, be the limits of non-risk and risk of disease, and we used them as elements of stratification to evaluate the significance of our parameters as prognostic biomarkers of disease risk.
 This study was performed by evaluating the correlation between the KIR genetic polymorphisms and age increase (Figure 6B) in the group of healthy subjects.
 Moreover, the progression from the normal condition to an adenoma (Figure 6C) in the group constituted by both healthy subjects and patients with adenoma was evaluated.
-In the group of both adenoma and tumor patients, the progression from the adenoma to the tumor (Figure 6D), was studied.
+In both adenoma and tumor patients, the progression from the adenoma to the tumor (Figure 6D) was studied.
 In all these conditions, the relationship with gender was also evaluated.

-Our results show that, in healthy individuals (Figure 6B), the age increase is related to an increase in disease risk.
+Our results show in healthy individuals (Figure 6B) that the age increase is related to an increase in disease risk.
 The female group is more affected by the physiological process of aging than the male one.
-The age and female gender vectors are very close, while for the male group age and male gender vectors are not.
+The age and female gender vectors are very close, while for the male group, age and male gender vectors are not.

-In addition (Figure 6B), our results clarify that the increased disease risk in females during aging is related to the loss of the homeostasis of the immune system.
-In fact, it is possible to observe a positive relationship between the increase in the IL4, TGFβ, and IL10 levels (Figure 6B).
-However, the relationship between the increase in the TGFβ and IL6 levels is still highly negative (Figure 6B).
+In addition (Figure 6B), our results clarify that the increased disease risk in females during aging is related to the loss of homeostasis of the immune system.
+In fact, it is possible to observe a positive relationship between the increase in IL4, TGFβ and IL10 levels (Figure 6B).
+However, the relationship between the increase in TGFβ and IL6 levels is still highly negative (Figure 6B).
 This confirms the value of this pair of cytokines as a non-risk biomarker in the female group.